louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 Ondansetron

 Ondansetron oral syrup (Zofran: Aspen Pharmacare Australia) is stored below 30°C in the original bottle at room temperature in the RCH clinical trials pharmacy.
 It is transferred into labelled oral syringes (5 and 10 mL) by a trial pharmacist and stored in a designated secured study box in the PED.

 Placebo

 The placebo syrup has the same appearance, taste and smell to match the ondansetron oral syrup.
 The placebo is manufactured by the RCH clinical trials pharmacy using water, strawberry flavour, sucrose and compound hydroxybenzoate solution.
 It is transferred into labelled matching oral syringes (5 and 10 mL) by a trial pharmacist and stored in the same designated secured study box in the PED.

 Administration

 In the PED, there are two secured study boxes, one designated for the 4 mg (5 mL) doses and the second box with 8 mg (10 mL) doses.
 The syringe kits are stored in order of administration and protected from light.
-Each syringe kit contains a sticker with a randomisation number to attach to the participant’s case report form (CRF).
+Each syringe kit contains a sticker with a randomisation number to attach to the participant's case report form (CRF).

-Following randomisation, participants receive a single dose of the study drug according to their weight; patients weighing 15–30 kg are administered a 4 mg dose and patients weighing >30 kg are given an 8 mg dose.
+Following randomisation, participants receive a single dose of the study drug according to their weight; patients weighing 15–30 kg are administered a 4 mg dose and patients weighing > 30 kg are given an 8 mg dose.
 In the event of vomiting or spitting out of the study drug, the dose is not repeated.
 In the rare event of persistent vomiting following PSA, treating clinicians have the discretion to provide a dose of ondansetron to the participant.

 ---